 Being a freelancer has pros and cons.
 On the plus side, you have the freedom to decide how and where you work, and how much work you take on.

-On the down side, you won’t get employee benefits like sick pay or bonuses, and it can take time to develop a good reputation, meaning work might be hard to find at first.
+On the other hand, you won’t get employee benefits like sick pay or paid annual leave, and it can take time to develop a good reputation, meaning work might be hard to find at first.

 You may have heard the term ‘gig economy’ over the last few years.
 If you work in the gig economy, instead of earning a regular wage, you work for yourself and take on short-term contract work usually through digital platforms.
 You get paid for each ‘gig’ you do.

 Those in favour of working this way say it offers flexibility to work when you want.
 But others argue that many businesses use ‘independent contractors’ instead of employees as a way of cutting costs and that the sector is difficult to regulate.

 The gig economy is usually associated with courier work or taxi driving.
 But people in other industries can work in it too.
 For example, websites like Toptal and 90 Seconds connect clients to freelance IT and creative professionals for short term work.